zoharrpg/Personal/content/_index.md

   icon = "linkedin"
   link = "https://www.linkedin.com/in/junshang-jia/"
 +++
-Master student at Carnegie Mellon University with a focus on Web Development.
+Master student at Carnegie Mellon University with a focus on backend development.
 Interned at Ericsson and worked on full stack development.